 The law is written so broadly.
-Congress has enacted “safe harbors” for a variety of circumstances that are exempt from prosecution under Anti Kickback laws.
+Congress has enacted “safe harbors” for a variety of circumstances that are exempt from prosecution under federal kickback laws.
 These “safe harbors” are found at 42 CRS 1001.952.

 The general purpose of the safe harbor provisions is to insulate certain behavior that would otherwise be a felony under the Federal Anti-Kickback statute provision from prosecution.
 Accordingly, conduct falling under a safe harbor exemption allows payment to be paid for statutory enumerated circumstances.
 Failure to comply with a safe harbor provision, however, does not mean that an arrangement is per se illegal.

-Which safe harbors in the Federal Anti-Kickback Act apply to telemedicine?
+Which safe harbors in Federal Anti-Kickback law apply to telemedicine?